 LogMeIn Rescue is a service that gives support staff remote access to users' computers to troubleshoot problems.
 The LogMeIn Rescue app in Zendesk lets agents start a remote session from a Zendesk ticket and then capture the session's details in the ticket afterwards.
-See the announcement post for more information about the integration.

 To use LogMeIn Rescue with Zendesk, you must have a valid LogMeIn Rescue license or trial account.